-Current Account in Kazakhstan averaged -184.36 USD Million from 1995 until 2019, reaching an all time high of 6655.80 USD Million in the first quarter of 2014 and a record low of -3081.30 USD Million in the third quarter of 2007.
+Current Account in Kazakhstan averaged -184.36 USD Million from 1995 until 2020, reaching an all time high of 6655.80 USD Million in the first quarter of 2014 and a record low of -3081.30 USD Million in the third quarter of 2007.
 This page provides - Kazakhstan Current Account - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Kazakhstan Current Account - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020.